Scientific Name

 Description

-Crassula 'Jade Necklace' is a beautiful succulent with stems densely clothed with jade green red-edged leaves.
-It grows up to 1 foot (30 cm) tall.
-Flowers are star-shaped, white to pinkish, and appear in fall arranged in large clusters at the end of the stems.
+Crassula 'Jade Necklace' is a beautiful succulent with slender stems densely clothed with fleshy, jade green leaves with sharp red margins.
+It can grow up to 1 foot (30 cm) tall.

 Hardiness